ldn-softdev/jtc/User Guide.md

 ## More Examples
 ### Working with templates
-Say, we need to make a new JSON out of our address book, extracting only a few fields.
-First let's prepare a template of our new
+Say, we need to craft a new JSON out of our address book, extracting only selected (and possibly renamed) fields.
+This is attainable if 3 simple steps:
+1. First let's prepare a template of our new
 JSON:
 ```
 bash $ echo '[{"Person":"", "Age":"", "Children":""}]' | jtc >abc.json